What is income?

 You only pay tax on the balance of your pension after tax allowances are taken off.
 If you were employed before retirement, you will see that it is the same system which was applied to your wages or salary.

 The main problem on retirement is that your PAYE tax codes can get confusing.
 HMRC might get them wrong initially when you start to draw a pension, either from the state or privately, and you might even be continuing to work, so you have several sources of income.
 HMRC make assumptions about your retirement income to work out your PAYE codes, so you need to check them carefully.
-We suggest you also look at the section Tax code problems on retirement.
+We suggest you also look at our Tax code problems on retirement page.

 If you are receiving a state pension, HMRC normally try to collect the tax due on this at the same time as the tax due on the occupational or personal pension.